 - Limited Liability

-- Owner has full control over the company
+- The owner has full control over the company

 - Easy to take decisions